kassane/asio-wolfssl/README.md

 # asio-wolfssl
-A WolfSSL wrapper for boost asio
+A WolfSSL wrapper for Asio standalone

 ## Usage